For this month’s “From Passion to Profession” story I will be talking to one of the founders of sampleroom.ph.

 What is a typical day like for your profession?

 I check emails any time of the day even late at night.
 I also work for our family business so I usually multitask depending on deadlines.
-I also manage our social media which keeps me updated to the different trends.
+I also manage our social media which keeps me updated on the different trends.

 Back in your college days, what was the career path you had in mind?